fmeringdal/do-hashicorp-cluster/README.md

 cd ..
 ```

-## Initializing vault
+## Initializing Vault
-Our app will need vault secrets so we need to initialize and unseal the vault cluster before
-it can be used.
-We will also manage all of the vault configuration with terraform.
+Our app will need Vault secrets so we need to initialize and unseal the Vault cluster before it can be used.
+We will also manage all of the Vault configuration with terraform.

 ```bash
 cd vault